jhoangqm/rmt-dev/README.md

 The app uses the Context API for state management, with caching and persistence between renders for a smooth experience.

-Built with: JavaScript, TypeScript, React, CSS, Context API
+Built with: TypeScript, React, CSS, Context API

 ---